 This course provides an introduction and immersion into the writing genre of creative nonfiction.
 Students will construct a writing portfolio of short works in creative nonfiction.
 Classroom activities will include active discussion of the various models and approaches used in creative nonfiction, analysis of the major writers in creative nonfiction, and the revision of student nonfiction writing.
 Meets the Humanities requirement.
-Prerequisite: ENGL-101 with a "C" or better.
+Prerequisite: "C" or better in ENGL-101.